section-engineering-education/engineering-education/content/articles/building-a-password-strength-classifier-model-using-machine-learning/index.md

 ### Conclusion
 In this tutorial, we have learned how to build a password strength classifier model using machine learning.
 We started by performing data pre-processing to correctly format our dataset.
 We then used this dataset to train our model.

-After training the model, our model was able to make accurate predictions.
+After training the model, it was able to make accurate predictions.
 This model can further be deployed and used as a real application.

-This tutorial has used guided steps, the Python code used in this tutorial is found [here](https://colab.research.google.com/drive/1I_sXiqaN6fGKtsYXWGnxfv4MiyVfTUim?usp=sharing)
+This tutorial has used guided steps, the Python code used in this tutorial can be found [here](https://colab.research.google.com/drive/1I_sXiqaN6fGKtsYXWGnxfv4MiyVfTUim?usp=sharing).

 ### References
 - [Trained model in this tutorial](https://colab.research.google.com/drive/1I_sXiqaN6fGKtsYXWGnxfv4MiyVfTUim?usp=sharing)